simeononsecurity/simeononsecurity.ch/content/articles/mastering-risk-management-framework-cybersecurity/index.en.md

 - **Adaptive Response to Evolving Threats**: The cyber threat landscape is constantly evolving.
 During continuous monitoring, organizations remain adaptable, making necessary updates and adjustments to their security controls.
 This ensures that the system remains robust and resistant to emerging **cybersecurity challenges**.

 - **Resilience Against Changing Threats**: By maintaining this perpetual watchfulness, organizations strengthen their ability to promptly respond to new threats and vulnerabilities.
-This resilience bolsters their overall **security posture** and safeguards sensitive data from potential breaches.
+This resilience strengthens their overall **security posture** and safeguards sensitive data from potential breaches.

 For instance, a financial institution engaged in continuous monitoring might detect an unusual pattern of login attempts.
 This triggers an investigation into a potential breach attempt, enabling them to take immediate action to prevent unauthorized access.